 Elizabeth cried out happily.
 “Does this mean I can go back to my place?”

 “Yeah,” said Robin.
-“Actually, it may take us a few days to get the stuff together that Dean and I will need to go back with you, but we can get you back to King’s Church on whatever it is.”
+“It may take us a few days to get the stuff together that Dean and I will need to go back with you, but we can get you back to King’s Church on whatever it is.”

 “No.” Elizabeth paled.
 “Please, let’s not go there.”